DegreeMaster of Science (M.S.), Marine Sciences

 - Applications must be submitted electronically by the posted deadline.

 - All completed applications will be reviewed by the program admissions committee after the application deadline.
-Applications received after the deadline will be reviewed on a space available basis.
+Applications received after the deadline will be reviewed on a space available basis only.

-- Decision letters will be mailed and sent as email attachment at the beginning of March each year.
+- Decision letters will be mailed and sent as email attachment in early March each year.

 - Accepted students will be expected to pay a minimal non-refundable deposit by the deadline indicated in the decision letter to secure your place in the program.
 The deposit will be applied to any fees that are not covered by the assistantship or grant that the student receives upon acceptance.
 (Deposit is non-refundable and will be forfeited should the student decide not to matriculate in the program).